 NFYK15007U Condensed Matter Experiments

 This course provides an introduction to selected techniques used in experimental condensed matter physics.
 The intention is to prepare the student for graduate level course work and experimental research in the fields of low-temperature solid state physics, semiconducting quantum devices, neutron scattering and X-ray diffraction.
-The students will learn key concepts that are essential in these fields and, more generally, have advanced their understanding of materials anywhere from quantum engineering over advanced functional materials to biophysics and chemistry.
+The students will learn key concepts that are essential in these fields and, more generally, have advanced our understanding of materials anywhere from quantum engineering over advanced functional materials to biophysics and chemistry.

 Topics: Operating principles of a modern cryostat, cooling methods, heat transfer at cryogenic temperatures, and the physics of thermometry.
 Basic concepts of current flow at low temperatures, and resistance of metals and semiconductors.
 Brief introduction to the fabrication of crystals, heterostructures, and nanostructures.
 Methods of measuring accurately electrical and magnetic properties of a sample, including conductance and noise.
 Introduction to scattering methods, using light, X-ray and neutron beams.
 Concepts of interaction between matter and radiation, and its description by scattering functions.
 Introduction to methods of small angle scattering, diffraction and spectroscopy.